ROW BY ROW, THIS DREAM GROWS

 What can I say?
 I really like fruit.

-Daisy and Luna were beside me the entire time, which means that over one weekend they were
+Daisy and Luna were beside me the entire time, which means that for one full weekend they were outside from dawn to dusk, “helping” in their own special ways.

-By the time evening rolled in each night, I was spent.
-The kind of tired that settles deep in your bones but feels earned.
-I’d fall into bed with dirt still under my nails, muscles humming, and a quiet pride blooming right alongside everything I’d planted.
+I’d fall into bed with dirt under my nails, muscles humming, and a quiet sense of pride blooming right alongside everything I’d tucked into the earth.

-Yep, this little dream is really starting to take root.
+Yep.
+This little dream is really starting to take root.

 Comments